 Everything we do in the faculty has a singular purpose: to provide a world-class environment to create, share and advance knowledge in science, technology and engineering fields.
 This is key to all of our futures.

-Please note, the estimated additional costs for this course are as follows:
+Estimated additional costs for this course are:

 PD ruler - £20

-pen torch - £10
+Pen torch - £10

 Occluder - £14